 When your team lives out your brand’s values in their day-to-day lives, they become the front line of your brand community.

 One of the best ways to take advantage of your team advocates is by repurposing the content they create.
-Similar to user-generated content, you can curate posts from your employees’ Instagram and Facebook accounts to supplement your own feeds.
-Giving your audience a glimpse “behind the curtain,” this might be even more valuable than what the rest of your customers come up with!
+Similar to UGC (user-generated content), you can curate content your employees create and repost it on social media.
+Giving your audience a glimpse “behind the curtain” might be even more valuable than what the rest of your customers come up with!

-A brand that takes this principle to heart is Starbucks, who even went so far as to create a separate social media account just for their employees!
+A brand that takes this principle to heart is Starbucks, which even went so far as to create a separate social media account just for their employees now with over 150,000 Instagram followers!

 Known by the brand as “partners,” this emphasis on how their employees impact the overall Starbucks brand comes all the way from the top.